israelpina004/final_project_empirekillers/PRESENTATION.md

 ![code1](https://user-images.githubusercontent.com/90664097/170411404-a225c8e1-c0c3-4ffb-a347-0ff28b418648.png)

 We then take a plaintext message, prompted from the user, and append bits to it.
 The complicated compression step is then performed on the message.

-Here's what it looks like in our code:
+# How Secure is SHA-512?

+The more bits a message digest has, the more difficult it is to break.
+Thus, SHA-512 is more secure than other hashing algorithms that output message digests that are comprised of fewer bits.
+SHA-2 was first published in 2001 and is still in use to this day.
+However, as computer processing becomes more advanced, SHA-2 hashing algorithms become more vulnerable to attacks, similar to what happened with previous SHA incarnations.
+Indeed, since 2016, digital certificate authorities have not been allowed to issue SHA-1-signed certificates.
+Nonetheless, SHA-2 is still considered to be the most secure hashing algorithm, even as SHA-3 was released in 2015.
+SHA-3 has not been made the industry standard because during its release, companies were the middle of migrating from SHA-1 to SHA-2 and SHA-3 is slower on the software side.
+However, as computers become more powerful, we will likely see a transition from SHA-2 into SHA-3.